-We can observe an interesting correlation in these two rankings (with a spearman rank correlation of $0.3$, where $0$ is random).
+We can observe an interesting yet rather weak correlation in these two rankings (with a Spearman rank correlation of $0.3$, where $0$ is random).
 The first position is held by gpt4o.
-The first of the 4 llama models (llama-3.1-70B-Instruct) is down-ranked in GAD, yet the 3 others are in the correct order.
-The larger 405B parameters llama perform worse than smaller models; note that this inversion also appears in \cite{board}, where llama 3 beats llama 3.1 with the same amount of parameters (70B). qwen2-72B-Instruct ranks in the middle. c4ai-command-r-plus ranks at the bottom. snowflake-arctic-instruct is nevertheless strongly down-ranked with GAD, as compared to its second position in the Hallucination Leaderboard.
+The first of the four Llama models (llama-3.1-70B-Instruct) is down-ranked in GAD, yet the three others are in the same order.
+The larger 405B parameters Llama perform worse than smaller models (to be noted that this inversion also appears in \cite{board}, where Llama 3 beats Llama 3.1 with the same amount of parameters (70B)). qwen2-72B-Instruct similarly ranks in the middle, while c4ai-command-r-plus ranks at the bottom. snowflake-arctic-instruct is nevertheless strongly down-ranked with GAD, as compared to its second position in the Hallucination Leaderboard.

-In the light of the only 5 graphs prompted to judge a LLM, and considering the 50k prompts in the Hallucination Leaderboard, we find this result to be encouraging for further study on the discriminative power of querying LLMs for structured data such as graphs.
+In the light of the fact that we are using only five graphs to evaluate an LLM, when comparing to the use of 50k prompts in the Hallucination Leaderboard, we find this result to be encouraging for further study on the discriminative power of querying LLMs for structured data such as graphs.